WallStreetMojo

 vba UBound Example 2-2

-Step 3: Now assign the data range to the defined variable by using the below code.
+Step 3: Now, assign the data range to the defined variable using the code below.

 Code: